-Executive Director of the Design Program at Stanford, Adjunct Professor, Mechanical Engineering, Stanford
+Executive Director of the Design Program at Stanford, Adjust Professor, Mechanical Engineering, Stanford

 After years of drawing cars and airplanes under his Grandmother’s sewing machine, Bill Burnett went off to the University and discovered, much to his surprise, that there were people in the world who did this kind of thing everyday (without the sewing machine) and they were called designers.
 Thirty years, five companies, and a couple of thousand students later Bill is still drawing and building things, teaching others how to do the same, and quietly enjoying the fact that no one has discovered that he is having too much fun.